Anyone else got an old mobile phone that just sat in the back of their drawer doing nothing? Yep, me too!

 If there is nothing else you fancy doing, and you just want to get rid of your old phone, you can have it recycled.
 Under the WEEE Directive, electronics retailers have an environmental responsibility to recycle or dispose of electrical items.

 Shops like Carphone Warehouse and Currys will collect your phone in the store.
-Your local council may also offer doorstep collection alongside your usual recycling bin collections.
+Your local council may also offer doorstep collections alongside your usual recycling bin collections.

 What happens to phones you get rid of?